LAST UPDATED: October 1, 2019

 However, the vacuum is not without downsides.
 It contains plastic parts that feel cheap and are fragile.
 Additionally, its suction isn’t very powerful.

 The Shark Rocket vacuum easily transforms from a handheld vacuum to a longer unit for floor-to-ceiling cleaning.
 It is ergonomically designed to prevent arm and shoulder fatigue.
 It is versatile, so you can also use it to clean your car, home, or boat.
 Its TruePet Motorized brush easily cleans pet stains.
-The brush also vacuums debris, pet hair, and deeply cleans your RV.
+The brush also vacuums debris and pet hair, and deeply cleans your RV.

 You can use the microfiber cleaner provided to clean your RV’s furniture.
 This hand vacuum is designed to be ultra-light and only weighs 8 pounds.
 It has easily-accessible controls that let you switch from cleaning soft surfaces to hard surfaces.
 Swivel steering lets you swiftly clean under furniture or cabinets.
 You won’t have to worry about cleaning large debris because the vacuum’s hard floor Hero attachment picks them up quickly.